zamp21/collabtrans/README.md

 ## Core Concept: Workflow

-The core of the new DocuTranslate is the **Workflow**.
+The core of the new CollabTrans is the **Workflow**.
 Each workflow is a complete, end-to-end translation pipeline designed specifically for a particular file type.
 You no longer interact with a monolithic class; instead, you select and configure a suitable workflow based on your file type.